top of page

 • 1 tsp ginger root, ground

 Add all the ingredients into a high-powered blender.
 Combine well until smooth.
 Serve in a coconut bowl or mason jar (will be thick) with toasted coconut flakes on top.
+Enjoy an unsweetened, warm ginger-lemon tea 30-minutes later to boost energy and support digestion.

 Kiwi Green Smoothie